Defending Your Rights With Tenacious Representation

 Misdemeanor OWI Vs. Felony OWI

-Whether you face misdemeanor or felony OWI charges in Indiana significantly impacts the potential penalties and defense strategies you may have.
-The distinction depends on your blood alcohol concentration levels, prior convictions, the circumstances surrounding the offense and whether anybody was injured as a result of your actions.
+Whether you face misdemeanor or felony OWI charges in Indiana, the type of charge significantly impacts the potential penalties and defense strategies you may have.
+The distinction depends on your blood alcohol content (BAC) levels, prior convictions, the circumstances surrounding the offense and whether anybody was injured as a result of your actions.

 Several circumstances elevate OWI charges to felonies with substantially harsher penalties: